-It’s not a bad thing to have left over paint.
-It’s perfect to keep for any minor touch ups that you’ll need to make.
-Cover scratches or small areas that have been nicked by a chair, scuff mark with a little q-tip dipped into the left over paint.
+If you have just finished painting around your house it’s normal to have extra paint leftover.
+It’s not necessarily a bad thing to have left over paint.
+It is perfect to keep for any minor touch ups that you may need to make.
+Perfect to cover scratches or small areas that may have scuff marks or scratches.

 How Can You Tell If The Paint is Past Its Prime